movingforward100/Shadow_R/README.md

 # How to reproduce our test result
 Download above saved models

 Run test.py and find results in the folder ./results.
+Please note the weight path in Line 34 and Line 41 of test.py.

+If you have any problems in reproducing our result, please contact wdong1745376@gmail.com as soon as possible.